tweag/nickel-kubernetes/README.md

    definitions
 - [ ] Do the same for argo workflows using [official argo schemas](https://github.com/argoproj/argo-workflows/tree/main/api/jsonschema)
-- [ ] Provide composable partial configuration to easily write Kubernetes resources (think Helm charts but without a proper configuration language instead of templating)
+- [ ] Provide composable partial configuration to easily write Kubernetes resources (think Helm charts but with a proper configuration language instead of string templating)
 - [ ] Expand the test suite
 - [ ] Enrich constraints imposed by openapi specs (they are far too lenient - i.e. make sure that IP addresses are actual IP addresses)